emson/elixirgolf/_posts/puzzles/2015-11-27-elixir-quine-self-replicating-program.markdown

 ## Solutions

-This weeks puzzle was a little wasn't quite as popular, however there were a few interesting solutions.
+This weeks puzzle was less popular than last weeks, probably because Quines are quite abstract, however we had a few interesting solutions.
 More importantly there were things to learn from.

 ### Winner